Odds on Kentucky Derby - CalvinAyre.com

 The Kentucky Derby is traditionally held the first Saturday in May – except for its June appearance in 1945 because of World War II – and is, by far, the biggest horseracing event in the world.
 The competition was seen for the first time in 1875 when Aristides took the first-ever title, and the Run for the Roses has continued to remain highly popular ever since.
 The current situation caused by the coronavirus has forced all sporting activity to have their schedules changed, and the Kentucky Derby was no exception.
 It is now tentatively planned for September, but those who don’t want to forego their May horseracing action will still have something to look forward to.
-A virtual Kentucky Derby will be held tomorrow, and the Bodog sportsbook has made sure it has the lines up for gambling fans.
+A virtual Kentucky Derby will be held tomorrow, and Bodog has made sure it has the lines up for gambling fans.

 The Kentucky Derby: Triple Crown Showdown will be on NBC tomorrow from 3:00 to 6:00 PM Eastern Daylight Time.
 Run in conjunction with Inspired Entertainment, it features a virtual race of the 13 Triple Crown winners from the past century.
 NBC also has a special show it will air in conjunction with the race, American Pharoah’s Run to the Triple Crown, a documentary on the horse’s Derby win from 2015.